Mezzylane/LinkedLists/README.md

 Ensure you have Python installed.
 You can download it from [python.org](https://www.python.org/).

+## Running Examples

+To run example scripts, use the `-m` option so Python treats `LinkedLists` as a package.

 ## Objects and Their Usage

 ### Singly Linked List